scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

 And includes support for some of the best engines available, such as [SSP][ssp], [SCAML][scaml], and [Jade][jade].
+Scalate includes support for some of the best engines available, such as

 [ssp]: http://scalate.fusesource.org/documentation/ssp-reference.html
 [scaml]: http://scalate.fusesource.org/documentation/scaml-reference.html